 - Step 10: The cork is put in place, the bottles run through a high-tech labeling machine, and voila!
 Before being shipped off for sale, most traditional method sparkling wines will rest for an additional six months or so to ensure the dosage is fully integrated.

 If you happened to read our “Prosecco 101” post you’ll notice that the process to make Cava (or other traditional method sparkling wines) is a lot more time consuming than the Charmat method used to produce Prosecco.
 But it doesn’t necessarily mean that one method is better than the other – it just means that both methods produce very different styles of wine!
-Traditional method sparkling wines are less fresh and overtly fruity than Charmat method sparkling wines.
-They’re typically more rich and complex, with zesty citrus flavours, often a toastiness/nuttiness and a distinct minerality.
+Traditional method sparkling wines are richer and more complex than Charmat method sparkling wines.
+With zesty citrus flavours, often a toastiness/nuttiness and a distinct minerality.
 The bubbles are also much more fine, and contribute to a smoother and more creamy mouth feel.
 Unlike most Charmat method sparkling wines, many traditional method sparkling wines have aging potential and can develop some very interesting tertiary flavours and aromas with age.

 Where is Cava Made?